Private Information and Price Regulation in the US Credit Card Market (2018). Job Market Paper.

 Abstract: The 2009 CARD Act limited credit card lenders' ability to raise borrowers' interest rates on the basis of information learned during lending relationships.
 This paper estimates the efficiency and distributional effects of these restrictions using account-level data from a near-universe of US credit cards.
 I show that two forces drove these restrictions' effects.
 First, I show that the Act constrained lenders from adjusting interest rates after learning new information about default risk, which I find exacerbated adverse selection among existing borrowers and caused (partial) market unraveling on new accounts.
 Second, the Act constrained lenders from adjusting rates in response to new information about demand, which reduced lender rents from inelastic borrowers.
 To study the net effect of these two forces, I estimate a model that features time-varying consumer risk, flexible correlation between risk and demand characteristics, and differentiated lenders who acquire private information about borrowers over time.
 When I impose the CARD Act's pricing restrictions in the model, I find that equilibrium market unraveling is most severe for subprime consumers, but lower lender rents are important throughout the market, so that on net, the Act's restrictions allow consumers of all credit scores to capture higher surplus on average.
 Total surplus inclusive of firm profits rises among prime consumers, whereas gains in subprime consumer surplus are greatest among borrowers who were recently prime.

-Credit Reports as Résumés: The Incidence of Pre-Employment Credit Screening (2017), with Alexander W. Bartik.
-Submitted.
+Credit Reports as Résumés: The Incidence of Pre-Employment Credit Screening (2018), with Alexander W. Bartik.

 Abstract: We study recent bans on employers' use of credit reports to screen job applicants - a practice that has been popular among employers, but controversial for its perceived disparate impact on racial minorities.
 Exploiting geographic, temporal, and job-level variation in which workers are covered by these bans, we analyze these bans' effects in two datasets: the panel dimension of the Current Population Survey (CPS); and data aggregated from state unemployment insurance records.
-We find that the bans reduced job-finding rates for blacks by 7 to 16 percent, and increased subsequent separation rates for black new hires by 3 percentage points.
+We find that the bans reduced quarterly job-finding rates by 2.4 percentage points, and increased subsequent separation rates for black new hires by 3 percentage points.
 Results for Hispanics and whites are less conclusive.
-We interpret these findings in a statistical discrimination model in which credit report data, moreso for blacks than for other groups, send a high-precision signal relative to the precision of employers' priors.
+We interpret these findings in a statistical discrimination model in which credit report data, more for blacks than for other groups, send a high-precision signal relative to the precision of employers' priors.

 Research in Progress